stefanhans/programming-reactive-systems-in-go/prototypes/cf-chat/cf/README.md

-### Google Cloud Platform's Cloud Functions
+### Cloud Functions As List Of Members Service

-Using the Google Cloud Functions Go 1.11 Alpha, I have implemented a simple service with Google Firestore.
+Using the Google Cloud Functions ([Go 1.11.5 runtime](https://cloud.google.com/functions/docs/concepts/go-runtime)), I have implemented a simple list of members service with [Google Firestore](https://cloud.google.com/firestore/docs/).

-Currently, you need to register for [early access](https://docs.google.com/forms/d/e/1FAIpQLSfJ08R2z7FumQyYGGuTyK4x5M-6ch7WmJ_3uWYI5SdZUb5SBw/viewform).

 After preparing the environment, we start setting some environment variables: